ryouchinsa/Rectlabel-support/README.md

 # Rectlabel-support
-This is the support page for RectLabel apps.

-"RectLabel for object detection" https://itunes.apple.com/app/id1210181730
+This is the support page for "RectLabel for object detection". https://itunes.apple.com/app/id1210181730

 How to use RectLabel